wojtekn24/wojtekn24/README.md

 I'm on a journey to build a career in cybersecurity.

-### 🚩 Learning
+### 🚩 Current Focus

-I’m currently learning to obtain CommpTIA CySa+ Certificate, I'm also doing CTFs, Pentesting labs and expanding my knowledge in IT technology in broad terms.
+Apart from my studies, I’m currently studying for CompTIA CySa+ certification, I'm also doing CTFs, Pentesting labs and expanding my overall IT knowledge.
+I'm actively following news in the cybersecurity world and trying to stay updated.

 ### 🏆Certifications & Badges